Migraines or Cluster Headaches? 3 Ways to Tell the Difference

 Do you know the difference between migraine & cluster headache?

 What are the differences?

 I spoke with Dr. Mark Burish, a neurologist at the Will Erwin Headache Research Center at the University of Texas Health Science Institute, about the differences between cluster headaches and migraine disease.
-The two conditions overlap a few ways, but there are markers to tell which one is which.
+The two conditions overlap in a few ways, but there are markers to tell which one is which.